 - Discover the power of events and unbounded data

 - Learn that streaming is not just for real-time applications—it’s for everyone, and you’re probably doing ETL without realizing it

 - Understand how event-driven architectures can enable greater scalability and flexibility of systems both now and future

-Robin Moffatt is a developer advocate at Confluent, the company founded by the original creators of Apache Kafka, as well as an Oracle Groundbreaker Ambassador and ACE Director Alumnus.
+Robin Moffatt is a senior developer advocate at Confluent, the company founded by the original creators of Apache Kafka, as well as an Oracle Groundbreaker Ambassador and ACE Director Alumnus.
 His career has always involved data, from the old worlds of COBOL and DB2 through the worlds of Oracle and Hadoop and into the current world with Kafka.
 His particular interests are analytics, systems architecture, performance testing, and optimization.
 He blogs at http://cnfl.io/rmoff and http://rmoff.net/ (and previously http://ritt.md/rmoff) and can be found tweeting grumpy geek thoughts as @rmoff.
 Outside of work, he enjoys drinking good beer and eating fried breakfasts, although generally not at the same time.

 For conference registration information and customer service

 For more information on community discounts and trade opportunities with O’Reilly conferences

 For information on exhibiting or sponsoring a conference